tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 6.7.2 Generalize, add a parameter (non-normative)

+Some Tests have `Parameters`.
+A Test with a `Parameter` will produce different results for the same input `Information Element` values, depending on the value of the parameter.
+This allows for a single Test to be used in different contexts, with different expectations for how it will respond in certain conditions.
+Parameters allow a test to be generalized to serve a broader range of use cases, while still maintaining a clear and specific test specification that can be implemented in a consistent way across different implementations.

-We could make this test more general by allowing for alternative authorities, and thus more broadly applicable, by adding a parameter to the test that allows an implementer to specify which authority to use for evaluating whether the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID.
-This would allow the test to be used not just for ORCID IDs, but also for other types of identifiers that have a well-defined format and an authority that can be referenced for that format.
+We could make this Test more general by allowing for alternative authorities, and thus more broadly applicable, by adding a parameter to the Test that allows an implementer to specify which authority to use for evaluating whether the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID.
+This would allow the Test to be used not just for ORCID IDs, but also for other types of identifiers that have a well-defined format and an authority that can be referenced for that format.

-**TODO: Evaluate Lee's Text:**

-Some tests have \`parameters\` that can be edited to change how the test will respond in certain conditions.
-Parameters can be one of three
-types:
+Parameters can include:

 - Date ranges (e.g., bdq:earliestValidDate)

--   Thresholds (e.g., dwc:minimumLEveationInMeters)
+- Thresholds (e.g., dwc:minimumElevationInMeters)
+- Alternative source authorities

--   Alternative authorities or vocabularies (e.g., taxonomic names authorities)
+  * Alternative source authority vocabularies (e.g., taxonomic name authorities)
+  * Alternative regular expression patterns for evaluating the format of identifiers.

-Note that IF there is only one source authority, such as \`ISO\`, there is no parameter value as no other source has the authority.
-As noted in the example above, BDQ allows for parameters where an implementation of BDQ requires a unique, non-globally accepted authority, as may be the case for example when legislation or tradition requires taxonomic names to be checked against a national names list.
+BDQ allows for parameters where an local variant on a `Use Case` requires some locally accepted authority, distinct from a globaly accepted authority that would apply to most applications of that `Use Case`.
+This may be the case, for example, when legislation requires taxonomic names to be checked against a national names list, rather than a global names list.
+In such cases, we can use parameters on a Test to allow for these variations in local needs, while still retaining the same overall logic and structure of the Test.

+Note that IF there is only one source authority that everyone would use, such as an ISO format specified in a term definition, the source authority would not be accompanied by a parameter value, as there is no local need to generalize to.

 Some users may wish to store ORCID ID values with an ORCID: prefix, instead of the canonical https://orcid.org/ resolvable form, and thus we might want to allow for a parameter that allows for this variation in format.
 This would be a parameter that allows for an alternative regex pattern to be used for evaluating the format of the ORCID ID, and when used, would change the behavior of the Test such that https://orcid.org/0000-0002-1825-0097 would be NOT_COMPLIANT while ORCID:0000-0002-1825-0097 would be COMPLIANT.
-This would allow the test to be used for data sets that use this alternative format for ORCID IDs, while still allowing the test to be used for data sets that use the canonical resolvable form of ORCID IDs, without any change to the specifiction of the test itself.
+This would allow the Test to be used for data sets that use this alternative format for ORCID IDs, while still allowing the Test to be used for data sets that use the canonical resolvable form of ORCID IDs, without any change to the specifiction of the Test itself.

 * "Bare ORCID ID regex" `{[^ORCID:\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`

-Other users might wish to allow for VIAF or other identifiers in wasAttributedTo, thus they could use the same test, but with an implementation that supports a parameter value that encompasses their needs (e.g. "VIAF ID regex" `{[^https?://viaf\.org/viaf/\d+$]}`, or "VIAF or ORCID ID regex" `{[^https?://viaf\.org/viaf/\d+$|^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`), and thus they could use the same test for their needs without any change to the specifiction of the test itself.
+Other users might wish to allow for VIAF or other identifiers in wasAttributedTo, thus they could use the same Test, but with an implementation that supports a parameter value that encompasses their needs (e.g. "VIAF ID regex" `{[^https?://viaf\.org/viaf/\d+$]}`, or "VIAF or ORCID ID regex" `{[^https?://viaf\.org/viaf/\d+$|^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`), and thus they could use the same Test for their needs without any change to the specifiction of the Test itself.

-Parameters allow a test to be generalized to serve a broader range of use cases, while still maintaining a clear and specific test specification that can be implemented in a consistent way across different implementations.
+Now the purpose of the “Fixed String Identifier” in the  source authority becomes clear.
+These values are expected to to be embedded in code that implements parameterized Test, and that the presentation of these "Fixed String Identifier" values will allow different implementations of the same Test to recognize which parameter  to use.
+For example, if an implementation of this Test is designed to allow for both the default regex for resolvable ORCID IDs and an alternative regex for ORCID IDs with the ORCID: prefix, then the implementation would look for the "Fixed String Identifier" in the source authority to determine which regex pattern to use for evaluating the format of the value in `prov:wasAttributedTo`.
+If the "Fixed String Identifier" is "Resolvable ORCID ID regex", then the implementation would use the default regex pattern for resolvable ORCID IDs.
+If the "Fixed String Identifier" is "Bare ORCID ID regex", then the implementation would use the alternative regex pattern for ORCID IDs with the ORCID: prefix.

-We can make the bdq:sourceAuthority as a parameter for this test, meaning that users could supply different sourceAuthority values as parameters to change the behavior of a test implementation to fit their specific local needs, while retaining the overall meaning and purpose of the test.
+We can make the bdq:sourceAuthority as a parameter for this Test, meaning that users could supply different sourceAuthority values as parameters to change the behavior of a Test implementation to fit their specific local needs, while retaining the overall meaning and purpose of the Test.
 Under the expectations of BDQ, all implementations must support the default parameter value.
-A caveat, a brand new parameter value for a test must be accompanied by implementation supporting that value, and not every implementation of the test may support every proposed parameter.
+A caveat, a brand new parameter value for a Test must be accompanied by implementation supporting that value, and not every implementation of the Test may support every proposed parameter.

 * **Parameter** bdq:sourceAuthority

 #### 6.7.3  Revisiting the Test Specification (non-normative)

-Having asserted that a bdq:sourceAuthority is needed in the test definition (and that the test can take this as a parameter to allow for different implementations to use different authorities), we now need to revisit the Description and Expected Response to make sure that we have included this generalization.
+Having asserted that a `bdq:sourceAuthority` is needed in the Test definition (and that the Test can take this as a parameter to allow for different implementations to use different authorities), we now need to revisit the `Description` and `Expected Response` to make sure that we have included this generalization.

 * **Description** Does value in prov:wasAttributedTo conform to the format of the bdq:sourceAuthority?
 * **Expected Response**  INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdq:sourceAuthority; otherwise NOT_COMPLIANT.

 ### 6.8 Notes (non-normative)

-Notes are present when some aspects of a test may not be obvious to the casual user or implementer, or if we want to describe aspects of the behaivior of the test in a non-normative way.
+Notes are present when some aspects of a Test may not be obvious to the casual user or implementer, or if we want to describe aspects of the behaivior of the Test in a non-normative way.
 Notes might want to comment on variations in the expected structure of an ORCID ID, for example, the expected format of an ORCID ID is https://orcid.org/0000-0002-1825-0097, which can be tested for with this regular expression pattern: ^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$

 But we might or might not want to allow for http:// as well as https:// and allow a case error where x is used instead of X, and comment on the rationalle for these decisions in the Notes.
 For example: